 The aim of this challenge is to assess the real-world performance of new methane sensing technologies in comparison with conventional optical gas imaging-based leak detection surveys.
 Operators and regulators in Canada are interested in new technologies that can deliver cost-effective methane emission detection/quantification compared to conventional approaches.

+Applications for the Alberta Methane Field Challenge Fall 2019 Program are by invitation only.
 While we welcome all types of technologies (stationary, mobile, remote, etc.), we want to ensure a good match between our field capabilities and sensor abilities so that all parties involved can derive maximum benefit from this study.
-We ask that applicants answer the questions in the application form with as much as detail as is possible without divulging sensitive information.

 For technical or scientific questions about the Alberta Methane Field Challenge, please contact Arvind Ravikumar at email@example.com